camoto-project/gameinfojs/README.md

     # Open a sample game and list the files, with debug messages on.
     $ DEBUG='game*' ./bin/gameinfo.js open /path/to/game list

+    # Run the unit tests just for this game, using game-ddave as an example.
+    $ DEBUG='gameinfo:*' npm test -- -g game-ddave

-    # Run the unit tests to ensure code passes the lint checks.
+    # Run all the unit tests to ensure code passes the lint checks.
     $ DEBUG='gameinfo:*' npm test

+Only very basic checks are performed with the standard tests.
+You should create an extra test file that actually performs some modifications, to ensure everything is functioning correctly.

+This is done by creating an extra `.js` file in the `test/` folder.
+Copy one of the existing files such as `test/game-ddave.js` to use as an example.
+The new file will be picked up automatically when the tests are run.

-Once your code is at the point where you've gone as far as you can go with the CLI, you will probably want to test it with the web version of Camoto, so you can view images, maps, etc.
+Once your code is at the point where you've gone as far as you can go with the CLI and unit tests, you will probably want to test it with the web version of Camoto, so you can view images, maps, etc.

 To do this, clone the [studiojs repo](https://github.com/camoto-project/studiojs) and follow the instructions to get it running locally.
 Then replace the